wpaintsil/Group-Project-2-MIST4610/README.md

 ## Question 2 Analysis

-The analysis of collision manners based on drivers' ages in Tempe shows that drivers in their early 20s are involved in a significant number of collisions.
+The analysis of collision manners based on drivers' ages in Tempe shows that drivers in their late teens and early 20s are involved in a significant number of collisions.
 This may be attributed to the demographics of Tempe, Arizona, and the fact that this is a college area.
 However, when considering the proportions of different collision types and age, there doesn't seem to be a clear link between the type of collision and the age of the driver.
 This suggests that while younger drivers may be at higher risk overall, the specific type of collision they're involved in isn't strongly influenced by their age.
 The most common collision manner for most of the ages, though, is rear end.
 This could possibly be attributed to certain factors like distracted driving and not having enough time to react.
 Overall, this highlights the need for targeted interventions to address the higher collision rates among younger drivers, while also recognizing that multiple factors contribute to collision outcomes in Tempe.